When they ask me how I knew that my true love is true ...

 But there's more.

 All my life, I saw my father shouldering the responsibility of being a teacher.
 He took a job in the poorest county of the state, where he thought he could help kids the most.
+His siblings joined him.

 I couldn't imagine myself having the high level of confidence my dad and older relatives had as teachers ...

-Of course, a lot of young people face this same lack of confidence, deep down, whether they can admit it or not.
+Of course, all young people face this same lack of confidence, deep down, whether they can admit it or not.
+And just like so many young people, I also masked my insecurities with sarcasm, pretending not to care.

 The truth is, I didn't believe in myself enough to believe that other people could believe in me!